What are Uefa’s new proposed Champions League changes?

 Last April, days before the failed European Super League plot was launched, Uefa announced that reforms to the Champions League had received unanimous backing from the European Club Association and Uefa Club Competitions Committee.

-It confirmed plans to change the format of European football’s top club competition from 2024, and giving the tournament its first new look since the 2003/04 season.
+It confirmed plans to change the format of European football’s top club competition from 2024, giving the tournament its first new look in 20 years.
 The proposals were not met with the same level of backlash that greeted the Super League plans but have still been criticised by leading fans’ groups, including the Football Supporters’ Association [FSA].

 But what are the proposed changes, and how could the Champions League look from 2024 if the plans are voted through?
 Here’s everything you need to know.